musaffa/file_validators/README.md

 can be a String or a Regexp.
 It also accepts `proc`.
 See `:allow` options examples.
 * `mode`: `:strict` or `:relaxed`. `:strict` mode can detect content type based on the contents of the files.
 It also detects media type spoofing (see more in [security](#security)).
-`:relaxed` mode uses file name to detect the content type using `mime-types` gem.
+`:file` analyzer is used in `:strict` model. `:relaxed` mode uses file name to detect the content type. `mime_types` analyzer is used in `relaxed` mode.
 If mode option is not set then the validator uses form supplied content type.
+* `tool`: `:file`, `:fastimage`, `:filemagic`, `:mimemagic`, `:marcel`, `:mime_types`, `:mini_mime`.
+You can choose one of these built-in MIME type analyzers.
+You have to install the analyzer gem you choose.
+By default supplied content type is used to determine the MIME type.
+This option takes precedence over `mode` option.
 ```ruby
 validates :avatar, file_content_type: { allow: 'image/jpeg', mode: :strict }
 validates :avatar, file_content_type: { allow: 'image/jpeg', mode: :relaxed }